USS Ward: Pearl Harbor

 On the morning of 7 December 1941, under the command of LCDR William W. Outerbridge, Ward was conducting a precautionary patrol off the entrance to Pearl Harbor when she was informed at 03:57 by visual signals from the coastal minesweeper of a periscope sighting, whereupon Ward began searching for the contact.
 At about 06:37, she sighted a periscope apparently tailing the cargo ship whereupon she attacked the target.
 Though unconfirmed at the time, her guns holed a Japanese Ko-hyoteki-class, two-man midget submarine.
-The death of its two-man crew was the first American-caused casualties in the Pacific Theatre of World War II, occurring a few hours before Japanese carrier aircraft attacked Pearl Harbor.
+The deaths of its two-man crew were the first American-caused casualties in the Pacific Theatre of World War II, occurring a few hours before Japanese carrier aircraft attacked Pearl Harbor.
 The submarine was attempting to enter the harbor by following Antares through the antisubmarine nets at the harbor entrance.
 By entering territorial waters of a neutral country without signalling any intent to stop, the submarine was not entitled to "innocent passage" protections and the neutral party had a right to use whatever means to protect its territory.
 Ward fired several rounds from its main guns, hitting the conning tower of the submarine, and also dropped several depth charges during the attack.